Lasse-Tom-Lang/python-cryptographie/README.md

 * ``` csv ```
 * ``` math ```

-To use the programm you have to run the ```GenerateNumbers.csv``` file, to generate the numbers and key table.
+To use the programm you have to run the ```GenerateNumbers.py``` file, to generate the numbers and key table.
 This file the must be shared with all users you want to send messages to.

 ## Usage